 Mary Jo Peckham Park playground and fishing lake — Katy, TX

-Good to know: playground, fishing lake, miniature golf, disc golf, basketball courts, tennis courts, aquatic center, pavilion, trail, exercise stations.
+Good to know: playground, fishing lake, miniature golf, disc golf, basketball courts, tennis courts.
 Closed Thanksgiving Days & December 24-25s & January 1s.

 Parent tip: The aquatic center is seasonal (summer) with paid admission.
 The fishing lake is free year-round — bring a hook and some bait, Texas under-17 fish free without a license.